Let’s learn How to Block Personal Windows Devices Enrollment and other details about Enrollment restrictions. Options

 Intune Admin Experience – Personal Windows Device Block

 The device record won’t get created in Intune – Devices.
-But it will show up in Azure AD Devices blade as AAD registered device.
-More details available in the video tutorial Block Personal Windows Devices.
+But it will show up in Azure AD Devices blade as an AAD registered device.
+More details are available in the video tutorial Block Personal Windows Devices.

-Requirement – Blocking Personal Windows devices
+Requirement – Blocking Personal Windows devices.

 I would recommend reading the requirements for blocking Windows personal devices via Intune.
 Following is the list of requirements for Windows personal devices.